 The Real Reason I Mess Up

-Mommy fail.
+Mommy fails.
 Again.
 Wow, God must be really glad He sent me these 5 kids.

 Honestly, I don’t do well in stressful situations and my anger can come out like the pressure valve being released on a machine.
 Many times, my emotions are like a bottle of soda that has been shaken, foaming out the top, and spilling my contents on everyone.